palkan/n_plus_one_control/README.md

 #
 # In Rails apps, we use Rails.backtrace_cleaner by default.
 NPlusOneControl.backtrace_cleaner = ->(locations_array) { do_some_filtering(locations_array) }

+# Sometime queries could be too large to provide any meaningful insight.
+# You can configure an output length limit for quries in verbose mode by setting the follwing option
+# NOTE: It could be specified via NPLUSONE_TRUNCATE env var
+NPlusOneControl.truncate_query_size = 100
 ```

 ## How does it work?